andralex/thenextafterc/docs/source/examples.rst

 Plotting with matplotlib (python)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two projects can be used with the D programming language:
+These are two projects that can be used with the D programming language:

 	+ Plotcli_ is a command line application written in D that can create plots from text/csv files and from piped data, making it useful during data analysis.
 	+ PLplot_ is a cross-platform software package written in С for creating scientific plots.
 It includes low-level D bindings.